-After a few years of working at the Lilly Endowment, Mr. Johnson began to ask the question, “How might some of the endowment resources be used to strengthen the independent sector?”
-He found that many nonprofits were under-budgeted and understaffed and therefore did not have the necessary resources to adequately train and develop their staff in fundraising, grant writing, and philanthropy.
-Mr. Johnson learned about Mr. Henry Rosso’s The Fund Raising School®, which provided seminars throughout the country.
-After attending one of these seminars and speaking with those in attendance, Mr. Johnson began a relationship with Mr. Rosso.
-Mr. Johnson knew that Mr. Rosso had a product that could be of great value to the independent sector, and Mr. Rosso needed additional resources.
-The Lilly Endowment extended a grant to Mr. Rosso for his program, The Fund Raising School®, so he could expand the number of people working with him.
-Over time, Mr. Johnson, Mr. Rosso, and Dr. Eugene Tempel, a development officer for the Indianapolis branch of Indiana University, discussed the idea of Indiana University adopting this program.
-The initial funding would come through the Lilly Endowment, with Indiana University increasingly taking responsibility for the program.
-Through collaboration of chief development officers and a faculty committee at Indiana University, the financial support of Lilly Endowment and the W.K.
-Kellogg Foundation, Mr. Johnson, Mr. Rosso, Dr. Tempel, and others helped to create the Center on Philanthropy at Indiana University, and brought The Fund Raising School® under the center’s umbrella (1).
+After a few years of working at the Lilly Endowment, Johnson began to ask, “How might some of the endowment resources be used to strengthen the independent sector?”
+Johnson found that many nonprofits were under-budgeted and understaffed and therefore did not have the necessary resources to adequately train and develop their staff in fundraising, grant writing, and philanthropy.
+Johnson learned about Henry Rosso’s The Fund Raising School®, which provided seminars throughout the country.
+After attending one of these seminars and speaking with those in attendance, Johnson began a relationship with Rosso.
+Johnson knew that Rosso had a product that could be of great value to the independent sector and that Rosso needed additional resources.
+The Lilly Endowment extended a grant to Rosso for The Fund Raising School®, to expand the number of people working there.

-For many years, Mr. Johnson continued to serve on the board for the Center on Philanthropy at Indiana University but stepped down from this service to create room and opportunities for new pioneers in the field.
-Mr. Johnson also served as a board member for the community foundation for the southern Arizona community in which he resided before his death in March, 2016.
+For many years, Johnson continued to serve on the board for the Center on Philanthropy at IU, but stepped down from this service to create room and opportunities for new pioneers in the field.
+Johnson served as a board member for the community foundation for the southern Arizona community in which he resided before his death in March, 2016.